 Spanish heath is a perennial woody shrub 1 to 2 m high, densely covered in small narrow leaves.
+It outcompetes native plants, reducing food and habitat for native animals.

 There are other Erica species that have become weedy in New South Wales, including: